Join a supportive and high performing team

 The Team and the Role

 To be eligible to apply for ongoing employment within NSW Treasury, candidates must be an Australian citizen or have the status of permanent residency in Australia.
-A tertiary level qualification in economics or a related field is desirable.
+A tertiary level qualification in economics, law, public policy or a related field is desirable.

 A talent pool may be created through this recruitment process.
 A talent pool represents a group of applicants who have been assessed and identified as suitable for this role or similar roles, and who may be considered for a range of similar roles, including temporary, term or ongoing roles, over the next 18 months.